 Huntington Beach, aptly named “Surf City USA”, boasts over eight miles of wide, sandy beaches, and is the longest stretch of uninterrupted beachfront anywhere on the West Coast.

 The climate is sunny and comfortable year-round and is one of the most popular surfing spots in California, and most recently is home to the US Open Surfing Championships.

-Huntington Beach and immediate area have retained some of the vestiges of the 60s when surfing was the topic of movies and music, while a developing into a popular upscale tourist spot, attracting millions of beachgoers every year.
+Huntington Beach and immediate area have retained a few of the vestiges of the 60s when surfing was the topic of movies and music, while a developing into a popular upscale tourist spot, attracting millions of beachgoers every year.

-If you plan on arriving early, you might want to start you day by having breakfast at the Park Bench Café’.
+If you plan on arriving early, you might want to start your day by having breakfast at the Park Bench Café’.

 Nestled amongst the oak trees in beautiful Huntington Beach Central Park, this outdoor café’ is one of the city’s hidden gems.
 It’s family friendly and diners are welcome to bring along their canine companions too.

 The menu consists of breakfast and lunch entrees, and various Canine Cuisine entrees’, which includes items such as Bow-Wow-Wow chicken and Rover Easy scrambled eggs.
 There is even a Doggie Dining Section where Fido can dine and mingle with his own kind.

 After a hearty breakfast, you can head over to the Bolsa Chica Ecological Reserve located along the east side of the Pacific Coast Highway.
 Early morning or just before dusk is the best times for birdwatching or just taking a leisurely stroll.